georchestra/LDAP/csv2ldif/README.md

  * to have no quotes around fields
  * to expose LDAP user fields in this order: employeeNumber, uid, userPassword, mail, givenName, sn, o, title, telephoneNumber, groups

+Note that:
+ * uid, userPassword, mail & groups fields are mandatory, the others can be left blank (but not skipped).
-(Note that group names should be separated by semicolons)
+ * group names should be separated by semicolons

 Usage